codegamc/uControllerLab1/README.md

 	The Arduino language is based on C/C++.
 It links against AVR Libc and allows the use of any of its functions; see its user manual for details.

 To learn about the arduino platform, we will be doing a series of labs.
-For todays lab __(Lab1)__, we will be using the following parts:
+For today's lab __(Lab1)__, we will be using the following parts:

 	Red LED
 	Potentiometer